KVAL-TV: History

-In September 2000, KVAL debuted an original sports program, Inside the Pac, a reference to the Pac-12 Conference which includes the University of Oregon and Oregon State University, both in KVAL's coverage area.
+In September 2000, KVAL debuted an original sports program, Inside the Pac, a reference to the Pac-12 Conference which then included the University of Oregon and Oregon State University, both in KVAL's coverage area.
 Inside the Pac was created after the Oregon Sports Network TV contract went to local rival KEZI, along with the seasonal weekly program featuring Oregon Ducks football head coach Mike Bellotti.
 Airing each Sunday afternoon, Inside the Pac features game highlights and talk about Pac-12 sports.
 It was originally hosted by former KVAL sports director and longtime Eugene TV broadcaster Todd McKim, who left KVAL in 2005.
 Also featured on the show as in-studio guests are former college football players from Oregon and Oregon State, who share their knowledge and experience.

 On April 11, 2013, Fisher announced that it would sell its properties, including KVAL, KCBY, and KPIC, to the Sinclair Broadcast Group.
 The deal was completed on August 8, 2013.

-Programming

-KVAL, KCBY and KPIC air nearly all CBS programs, but preempt occasional programs and the CBS Thanksgiving Day Parade for a regular episode of CBS-distributed Dr. Phil, as well as infomercials.
-In the late 1990s and early 2000s, it preempted The Bold and the Beautiful to air syndicated talk shows in the 11 a.m. hour, which is usually the slot for The Young and the Restless on the West Coast, while Y&R was moved to 12 noon, followed by As the World Turns and Guiding Light, the usual slots for the latter two soaps.